yamangit/Kubernetes/ansible/README.md

 * `rancher_setup` - Installs Rancher on the rancher hosts.

 # Playbook execution
-1. To execute all playbooks at once, run the following command: ansible-playbook -i hosts.ini mainplaybook.yml
+### 1. To execute all playbooks at once, run the following command:
+ansible-playbook -i hosts.ini mainplaybook.yml

-2. To execute playbooks individually, run the following command:
+### 2. To execute playbooks individually, run the following command:

-i.
-Install and configure Keepalived and HAProxy
-To install and configure Keepalived and HAProxy, run the following command: ansible-playbook playbook.yml --tags install_haproxy,configure_haproxy
+    **i.
+Install and configure Keepalived and HAProxy** To install and configure Keepalived and HAProxy, run the following command: ansible-playbook playbook.yml --tags install_haproxy,configure_haproxy

     ii.
-To install Kubernetes, run the following command: ansible-playbook playbook.yml --tags install_kubernetes Initialize Kubernetes on first master
+To install Kubernetes, run the following command: ansible-playbook playbook.yml --tags install_kubernetes

     iii.
-To initialize Kubernetes on the first master host, run the following command: ansible-playbook playbook.yml --tags init_kubernetes Join the worker nodes
+To initialize Kubernetes on the first master host, run the following command: ansible-playbook playbook.yml --tags init_kubernetes

     iv.
 To join the worker nodes to the Kubernetes cluster, run the following command: ansible-playbook playbook.yml --tags join_worker
-Join the master nodes

     v.
-To join the master nodes to the Kubernetes cluster, run the following command: ansible-playbook playbook.yml --tags join_master Install Rancher
+To join the master nodes to the Kubernetes cluster, run the following command: ansible-playbook playbook.yml --tags join_master

     vi.
 To install Rancher, run the following command: ansible-playbook playbook.yml --tags rancher_setup